QWTforGithub/PUDM/README.md

 ## Installation

 ### Requirements
-The following environment is recommended for running PUDM:
+The following environment is recommended for running _PUDM_:
 - Ubuntu: 18.04 and above
 - CUDA: 11.1 and above
 - PyTorch: 1.9.1 and above